8bitrecollections/8bitrecollections/README.md

 If you want to reach out to me, my email address is 8bitrecollections@gmail.com.
 No source code can be released yet.
 I promise it's still not ready to consumption and testing.

 ## History And Design Goals
 One of my first computers was a Commodore Vic 20 and later I owned a Commodore 64.
-They launched my interest in computers and solidifed my IT career path.
+These systems launched my interest in computers and solidifed my IT career path.
 For the last 10 years or so I found myself thinking of these old systems and wanting to develop games.
 I wrote a few simple games in my teens and enjoyed tinkering and the technical challenges of these platforms.
 Likewise, in my professional career I have always advocated for cross platform solutions.
-As much as possible, write once and then deploy to all platforms.
+As much as possible, one should write once and then deploy to all platforms.
 This is accomplished by keeping the game design elements away from the low level hardware.
-Build the best possible game, have a tool that exports to the desired platform(s).
 I also know there are people out there with great games in their heads that do not and should not have to understand the hardware.
 I cannot wait to see what they can design.

 Originally I played with the idea of building games and being able to export to for example Vic 20 and C64 from the same UI elements.
 This just cannot happen reliably and automatically because of the major differences in resolution and platform features.
 So I settled on the concept that allows you to select 22, 32, 40 and 80 columns and build elements at that scale and export to platforms.